Oxen-AI/oxen-release/README.md

 $ oxen commit -m "adding rows and rows of data"
 ```

 Under the hood Oxen will detect the data schema and hash every row of content.
-This allows us to build a content addressable data frame to track the changes to the rows and columns over time.
+This allows us to build a content addressable DataFrame to track the changes to the rows and columns over time.
+To learn more about the power of indexing DataFrames checkout the [data point level version control docs](DataPointLevelVersionControl.md)

 Oxen also has some [handy command line tooling](Tabular.md) for working with tabular data.
 The `oxen df` command (short for "DataFrame") let's you easily view, modify, slice, and modify tabular data.